 Some of the most common errors that may lead to food poisoning are:

-- cold foods not kept cold enough or hot foods hot enough
+- Cold foods not kept cold enough;

-- not separating raw and ready-to-eat food
+- Not separating raw and ready-to-eat food.

 - Inappropriate storage is one of the most common faults reported as contributing to food poisoning outbreaks.
 Food is often left unrefrigerated for prolonged periods.
 Domestic fridges are not designed to cope with the large amounts of food prepared in the home for functions.